tapyu/algorithms/README.md

 - [x] Code solution of book's computational exercises.
 Such books are usually used as reference.
 - [x] External theoretical references (books, videos, online courses, etc) for further study of each algorithm.
 - [x] External technical references (software, packages that implement such algorithms, tools, etc) that are important for each topic.
-- [x] Laboratory or computational homework slides, if the implemented algorithms come from such materials.

 Here, you won't find:
-- [ ] Book PDFs or theoretical lectures slides.
+- [ ] Books or theoretical lectures slides.
 - [ ] Software

 ----